J-Wall/camfi/README.md

 2. In the top menu, click on Project, then choose Load (see the red oval to the left in @fig:navigating_via).
 Find your VIA project file, and click Open.

-   [Loading project and navigating through images](manual_figures/navigating_via.png){#fig:navigating_via.png}
+   ![Loading project and navigating through images](manual_figures/navigating_via.png){#fig:navigating_via.png}

 3. If it is the first time that you work on the file, simply start with the